godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 This will initialize the repository in your project folder.

 You must now build the godot-cpp module to generate the necessary include headers you will be using for the plugin.
-Without it being built, for example, the ``sprite2d.hpp`` file will not be available.
+Without it being built, the ``sprite2d.hpp`` file will not be available.

 .. code-block:: none